 If a discharger proposes to discharge wastes that are at or below (i.e., better than) the current ambient TDS and/or nitrogen water quality, then the discharge will not be expected to result in the lowering of water quality, and no antidegradation analysis will be required.
 TDS and nitrogen objectives are expected to be met.
 Such discharges clearly implement the Basin Plan and the Board can permit them to proceed.
 Of course, other pertinent requirements, such as those of the California Environmental Quality Act (CEQA) must also be satisfied.
 For groundwater management zones, current ambient quality will be determined every three years pursuant to the detailed monitoring program to be conducted by dischargers in the watershed (see Section V., Salt Management Plan - Monitoring Program Requirements).

-Again, discharges to waters without assimilative capacity for TDS and/or nitrogen must be held to the objectives of the affected receiving waters (with the caveat identified in footnote 2 previous page).
+Again, discharges to waters without assimilative capacity for TDS and/or nitrogen must be held to the objectives of the affected receiving waters (with the caveat previously identified in footnote 2).
 In some cases, compliance with management zone TDS objectives for discharges to waters without assimilative capacity may be difficult to achieve.
 Poor quality water supplies or the need to add certain salts during the treatment process to achieve compliance with other discharge limitations (e.g., addition of ferric chloride) could render compliance with strict TDS limits very difficult.
 The Regional Board addresses such situations by providing dischargers with the opportunity to participate in TDS offset programs, such as the use of desalters, in lieu of compliance with numerical TDS limits.
 These offset provisions are incorporated into waste discharge requirements.
 Provided that the discharger takes all reasonable steps to improve the quality of the waters influent to the treatment facility (such as through source control or improved water supplies), and provided that chemical additions are minimized, the discharger can proceed with an acceptable program to offset the effects of TDS discharges in excess of the permit limits.

 Similarly, compliance with the nitrate-nitrogen objectives for groundwaters specified in this Plan would be difficult in many cases.
 Offset provision may apply to nitrogen discharges as well.